Joseph Joffre: Personality and assessments

 Joffre was initiated into Freemasonry in 1875, at the lodge Alsace-Lorraine.
 According to British author Alan Palmer, many French generals were of the generation educated in the Catholic teaching which had grown up after the Loi Falloux and therefore, unlike Joffre, suspected of hostility to the Third Republic.

 Joffre was generally taciturn and a man of impenetrable calm, sometimes interspersed with furious anger.
 He would sometimes turn up at a unit's headquarters, listen to reports, and then depart having said hardly a word, to the consternation of the officers he had just inspected.
 At the time of the Battle of the Marne, he was heavily dependent on his deputy chief of staff, General Henri Mathias Berthelot.
 Sir John French, commander-in-chief of the British Expeditionary Force, thought highly of him.
 Georges Boillot, winner of the French Grand Prix in 1912 and 1913, was Joffre's personal driver in 1914, and Joffre's car tearing along roads became a familiar sight.

 General Hubert Lyautey thought Joffre a better logistician than strategist.
-His major positive contributions in 1914 were his sustained calm under pressure and the calculated reasoning of an alumnus from École Polytechnique, his ruthless dismissal of unsuccessful generals (three army commanders, ten corps commanders and thirty-eight divisional commanders, replacing them with combative men like Foch, Franchet d'Espèrey and—more junior at that stage—Pétain and Nivelle), and his outstanding logistical handling of French infantry divisional movements and artillery ammunition supplies during and after the French retreat of August 1914.
+His major positive contributions in 1914 were his sustained calm under pressure and calculated reasoning.
+He is credited with the dismissal of unsuccessful generals, including three army commanders, ten corps commanders and thirty-eight divisional commanders, replacing them with competent men like Foch, Franchet d'Espèrey and—more junior at that stage—Pétain and Nivelle, and his outstanding logistical handling of French infantry divisional movements and artillery ammunition supplies during and after the French retreat of August 1914.